 To lead by example means that you have to walk the talk.
 You tell people what to do, and get yourself dirty too.
 You align your actions with your words.
 We learn this as children.
-We learn how are parents live.
+We learn how our parents live.
 Our children will learn the best way to live by our example.
 The same is true about leadership.

 If you want people to follow, you have to lead by example.
 For example, I can pontificate all day about corporate values, but my employees won’t take it seriously unless I show how it is done.
-Words like trust, integrity, excellence, creativity and innovation are abstract ideas.
+Words like trust, integrity, excellence, creativity, and innovation are abstract ideas.

 This post is related to Model the Way.